antonbelev/llm-fuse/README.md

 brew upgrade pipx
 ```

-2. Install LLM Context Aggregator with pipx:
+2. Install `llm-fuse` with pipx:

 From the root of your repository, run:
 ```bash
 pipx install .
 ```

 pipx will create an isolated environment for the tool and install its CLI command.
-The command is typically named `llm_context_aggregator` (as defined in the entry point).
+The command is typically named `llm-fuse` (as defined in the entry point).

 3. Ensure Your PATH is Set Up:
 pipx usually installs commands in `~/.local/bin`.
 To make sure this directory is in your PATH, add the following line to your shell configuration file (e.g., `~/.zshrc` or `~/.bash_profile`):